loighic/loighic.github.io/_pages/macro/pt2/unemployment_1.md

 <div class="caption"><div align="left">
 <strong>Figure 1</strong>&nbsp;&nbsp;Measures of unemployment 1996 to the present: U-3 (blue), the official unemployment rate; U-5 (red); and U-6 (green).</div></div>

-U-5 and U-6 both include people who are unemployed (by the official definition).
-In addition to those people, U-5 includes those who are "marginally attached to the labor force" and "discouraged workers."
+U-5 and U-6 both include people who are, by the official definition, unemployed.
+U-5 also includes those who are "marginally attached to the labor force" and "discouraged workers."
 These terms are characterized as follows in the [Current Population Survey](https://www.bls.gov/cps/definitions.htm).

 > People classified as **marginally attached to the labor force** are a subset of those not in the labor force who currently want a job.